Sencha Makizono

 Elevation 180-250m above sea level

-Laboratory Tests Radioactivity (region last tested 09/2024) and pesticides
+Laboratory Tests Radioactivity (annual test of the region) and pesticides

 Grade 98/100 P. (Sencha category); Contest Grade